Home & Work Charging

 For drivers who live in a condominium or strata, there are some steps to take for EV drivers to secure home charging.

-BC has an incentive program for charging in MURBs.
-Find out if you’re eligible.
+BC has an incentive program for installing charging stations in MURBs.
+Read about it here.

 The Province of BC worked with the Condominium Homeowners’ Association (CHOA) to look at barriers to EV charging.
 Together they developed a guideline for condominium and strata owners.
 Download the guide here.